Alibaba-MIIL/HeadSharingKD/README.md

 &nbsp;

 # Training
-We provide the training code for CIFAR-100, based on the CRD repository ([link](https://github.com/HobbitLong/RepDistiller)).
+We provide the training code for CIFAR-100, extending the RepDistiller repo [CRD] ([link](https://github.com/HobbitLong/RepDistiller)).

 ### Training with TH-KD
 An example of using the TH-KD scheme with regular KD loss: